-Habitat Wake has partnered with more than 1,000 families since 1985 to build homes, yet one in four families in Wake and Johnston counties are cost-burdened and need affordable homes.
-A cost-burdened family that spends more than 30 percent of their income toward housing may have difficulty affording other necessities such as food, transportation, education, and healthcare.
+A family that spends more than 30 percent of their income toward housing is considered cost-burdened and may have difficulty affording other necessities such as food, transportation, education, and healthcare.